 - Follow the team’s documented sales process diligently

-Your team also needs specific rules dictating when a sales rep can create a deal (thus adding it to sales pipeline).
-We won’t go too deep into that one since the focus of this series is marketing!
+Your team also needs specific rules dictating when a sales rep can create a deal (thus adding it to the sales pipeline).
+We won’t go too deeply into that since the focus of this series is marketing!